-You know those days when you are craving dosas and idlis and you quickly hop on the store next door to buy readymade batter, but suddenly realise that there’s no coconut for chutney?
-Well, this indian style no coconut peanut chutney is the problem solver and always saves the day!
+You know those days when you are craving dosas and idlis and you quickly hop on the store next door to buy ready made batter, but suddenly realize that there’s no coconut for chutney?
+Well, this Indian style no coconut peanut chutney is the problem solver and always saves the day!

 Denver and I are pretty much in love with all things peanut, except peanuts themselves.
 I mean we’re both fans of the peanut sauces, chutneys, curries that make food taste infinitely better without the actual taste of whole peanuts themselves.
 And this chutney is our all time favorite.
 Most days we don’t even bother with coconut chutney for our crispy dosas.
 It’s this no coconut peanut chutney all the way which we think is an absolute blessing and completes our south Indian breakfast perfectly!

 I’m not a big fan of the dry peanut chutney variety because you need this kind of creamy lusciousness to mop up with the dosa and dry peanut chutney just doesn’t cut it.
 Although I have to admit, give me some andhra gunpowder with my rice and a dollop of ghee and I’m a totally happy person!

-And as always, this chutney is quick and easy.
+And as always, this chutney is quick and so easy to make.
 Plus high protein I’m told, because of the different lentils and peanuts that go into it.
 Sounds like a plan, no?
 Make a large batch, and keep it for a few days in the refrigerator so that you can enjoy your south Indian breakfast every second day!

 - 1/2 teaspoon Ghee